jeffschwartz/linklist/readme.md

 # LinkList.js

-Implements a linklist, which is a simple data structure that supports sequential access (traversing) through a chained list of links.
+## A JavaScript library for implementing linklists, which are simple data structures that supports sequential access (traversal) through a chained list of links.

-LinkList is fast.
+## LinkList is fast.
 How fast?
 Faster than using JavaScript's built in Array for sequential access!

 Here's the result of creating a link list of 1,000,000 links when running on the latest release Chrome: